danielsaidi/StoreKitPlus/README.md

 The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.

 The online documentation is currently iOS only.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

+## Demo Application

+This project currently has no demo app, since registering and testing real products requires setting up App Store Connect with your products.

+Just let me know if you'd like a demo app, and I'll see if I can create an app that has a local StoreKit file and doesn't have to sync with App Store Connect.